Manchester City, 2020–,

 Mahrez will hold a wide position, stretching the opposition’s defence as much as possible and looking to receive to feet, and their right-back will move into narrower territory or provide underlapping runs.
 When Ferran plays, he drifts infield, and the full-back will attack around the outside (below).
 He is far more comfortable moving into central areas, and his teammates adapt to that.

-City are extremely fluid in possession and Ferran’s movement into deeper territory helps in moving the opposition’s defence around and creating spaces for midfield runners to sprint into.
-His movement also helps create central overloads before the ball is spread wide for Mahrez, Foden or Raheem Sterling, who can be particularly potent when they have a defender isolated.
+City are extremely fluid in possession and Ferran’s movement into deeper territory helps in moving the opposition’s defence around and creating spaces for runners to sprint into from midfield.
+His movement also helps create central overloads before the ball is spread wide for Mahrez, Foden or Raheem Sterling, who can all be particularly potent when they have a defender isolated.

 Under Guardiola, City are extremely effective at finding a route into the territory to either side of the six-yard box and then playing a ball across goal for someone to finish.
 When Kevin De Bruyne – the player who has most frequently played as a false nine for City – is their nominal striker they lack a goalscorer to attack the area in front of goal because it is not in the Belgian’s game to target the end of crosses.